donovaly/Iteridense-package/README.md

 ## Usage

-1. Download the latest release
+1. Download the [latest release](https://github.com/donovaly/Iteridense-package/releases) of the *IteridenseClustering.zip*
 2. Extract the ZIP and there in the folder *bin* start the *IteridenseClustering.exe* (no installation or admin permissions are required)
 3. In the program click the button to open a CSV data file
 4. Perform the clustering as you wish